glossary

 OEWS, run by the federal Bureau of Labor Statistics, is the Occupational Employment and Wage Statistics program, and its Wage Statistics are not individual pay records.

 An OEWS figure describes a whole occupation, not an individual.
-The median is the midpoint of the occupation's pay range, so it does not tell you what any one person takes home.
+The median is the wage at which half the workers in that occupation earn less and half earn more, so it does not tell you what any one person takes home.

 These estimates are released on an annual vintage (for example, the May 2025 tables), so they reflect a past survey period and not today's live market.